godotengine/godot-docs/tutorials/ui/custom_gui_controls.rst

                 break;

             case NotificationResized:
-                // Control changed size; check new size with get_size(). break;
+                // Control changed size; check new size with the `size` property. break;

-            case NotificationModalClose:
+            case NotificationLayoutDirectionChanged:
-                // For modal pop-ups, notification that the pop-up was closed. break;
+                // Control changed layout direction from left-to-right to right-to-left or vice versa;
+                // check new layout direction with the `layout_direction` property. break;
         }
     }